National conventions for writing telephone numbers

 National conventions for writing telephone numbers vary by country.
-While international standards exist in the form of recommendation E.123 by the sector ITU-T of the International Telecommunication Union (ITU), national telephone numbering plans define the format of telephone numbers assigned to telephones and similar communication endpoints.
+The International Telecommunication Union (ITU) publishes a recommendation entitled Notation for national and international telephone numbers, e-mail addresses and Web addresses.
+Recommendation E.123 specifies the format of telephone numbers assigned to telephones and similar communication endpoints in national telephone numbering plans.

-The presentation of telephone numbers in this article does not include any international dialing codes necessary to route calls via international circuits.
 In examples, a numeric digit is used only if the digit is the same in every number, and letters to illustrate groups.
 X is used as a wildcard character to represent any digit in lists of numbers.

 Africa

 Djibouti

-All telephone numbers in Djibouti are eight digits long.
+All telephone numbers in Djibouti have eight digits.

 Fixed line numbers start with 21 or 27, then a fixed line locality code, followed by four digits.

 Mobile numbers start with 77, then a mobile line locality code, followed by four digits.

-The international dialing code for Djibouti is +253, so the format becomes "+253 XX YY ZZ ZZ".
+With the country code of Djibouti (253), the international format is "+253 XX YY ZZZZ".